lakshaybxt/Seasons-E-Commerce-/README.md

-# Seasons-E-Commerce
-Seasons (E-Commerce) Website

-# Thing i have to do after learning backend:

-1. Order.js
-- need to create the backend for order.js
-- which should be done in payment syummary

 # 🛒 Seasons E-Commerce Website

 This is a simple e-commerce website built using **HTML, CSS, and JavaScript**.
 It includes multiple pages for shopping, order tracking, and checkout.